 Mobile devices access

-Most of the recent WordPress themes are designed with automatic mobile, smart phone, and tablet optimization, built in.
+Most recent WordPress themes are designed with automatic mobile, smart phone, and tablet optimization, built in.

 A last word

 Many years of experience are drawn upon when creating your website to a high standard.
 You’d perhaps be surprised at what has to happen behind the scenes before a website is considered of sufficient quality to be in the public domain.
 Everything from improving and resizing images to ensuring layout appearance stays exactly as it is intended to be.
 Appearance, typographic consistency, editorial sentence construction, grammar, spelling, typos, and usability, together with design and content of information, all has to be checked and rechecked several times – by both designer and client.
 Very often, the background code of a website has to be modified to better suit customer requirements – again, something that demands a high level of experience and continually developing knowledge.

 Even as a website is being created, you [the client] will often change your mind – and this is expected.
 You often have to see something to appreciate it’s not exactly what you were thinking about, or that you get a new idea that will make something even better.
 The great thing about the Internet, is that you can see what is happening in real time and make amendments quickly.